 - The CIP will be administered by Community Planning in consultation with staff in other departments, as needed. - Council will decide on a protocol to determine, on an annual basis, when an CIP program application type or value requires Council approval; otherwise, it is under the delegated authority of the Director of Community Planning. - If an application is rejected by the Director of Community Planning, the applicant may file an appeal to Council.
-In this case, Council acts as the final approval authority. - City Council will oversee the administration of the CIP by: - Deciding which financial incentive programs will be active each year during the implementation period; - Deciding the value of each financial incentive program each year; - Deciding on the protocol to determine, on an annual basis, when an application type or value requires Council approval; and - Approving a budget for active financial incentives during the annual budgeting process or in relation to any other level of government funding program agreement or process.
+In this case, Council acts as the final approval authority. - City Council will oversee the administration of the CIP by: - Deciding which financial incentive programs will be active each year during the implementation period; - Deciding the value of each financial incentive program each year, including but not limited to unit caps or funding caps, or any other variable contemplated in the CIP; - Deciding on the protocol to determine, on an annual basis, when an application type or value requires Council approval; and - Approving a budget for active financial incentives during the annual budgeting process or in relation to any other level of government funding program agreement or process.